Learn the common signs of mental illness in adults and adolescents.

 Poverty and Unemployment

 Access to care is a systemic barrier directly related to unequal access to employment and health insurance.
 Many people living with disability face employment discrimination and have difficulty accessing full-time employment.
-According to the U.S. Bureau of Labor Statistics, in 2019, only 19.3% of people living with disabilities were employed.
+According to the U.S. Bureau of Labor Statistics, in 2021, 19.1% of people with disabilities were employed.
 Those who are working are often only able to obtain part time and/or temporary work which does not usually include access to health care benefits.

-People with disabilities are twice as likely to live in poverty, and earn a median income one-third less than those who do not have a disability.
+People with disabilities are nearly three times as likely to live in poverty, and earn a median income one-third less than those who do not have a disability.
 Disability benefits from government agencies often do not provide enough funding to live independently with a disability or to live in assisted living facilities.

 Treatment for illness, including the costs of medications, can be very expensive and are not always covered by government benefits.
 Not having access to affordable housing has led to increases in homelessness amongst people with disabilities, which can have a direct impact on mental health.
 People living with disabilities often face the insurmountable expense of paying for medical needs out of pocket, which often leads to prioritizing physical care over mental health concerns.